 Who should apply?

-Successful applicants to the Education Fellows program will have a declared major in Elementary, Middle Grades Education, Secondary Education, Special Education or Education Studies and have a passion for education.
+Successful applicants to the Education Fellows program will have a declared major belonging to the Stout School of Education and will have a passion for education.
 Previous work with children or youth, club and organization leadership, educational shadowing or other related experience will be an advantage for applicants.
 The program is highly selective and is limited to the top twenty-five incoming education students in each entering class.

 How to Apply